Azzinoth/FocalEngine/README.md

 ## Scene Editor
 This repository only contains the engine itself to maintain modularity.
 For the full experience, it is recommended to use the [Focal Engine Editor](https://github.com/Azzinoth/FocalEngineEditor).

+## Simple Application Example
+An example of a simple application that integrates the Engine: [Example](https://github.com/Azzinoth/FocalEngineAppExample).

 ## Third Party Licenses